submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 Sometimes you may want to create a specific project release for testing prior to creating a release candidate.
 In this case, the suggested naming convention is to append `-preN`.

+### Stable branches and versions

+Stable branches will be maintained for `vx.0` versions and any derived versions.
+For example, versions v0.8.0, v0.8.1 and any other minor release will all be maintained and released on the `release-0.8` branch.

+The automated release process, which is described henceforth, can also create these stable branches when necessary.
+The branch should be specified in the release YAML file.
+If a stable branch isn't specified, the development branch is used.

 ## Create Submariner product release

 The following sections outline the steps to be taken in order to create a full Submariner product release.
 As an example,